Photonic quantum generative adversarial networks for classical data: Model details

 \section{Model details}

-In section \ref{sec:idealsimulations}, we optimize the model in ideal conditions before proceeding with noisy simulations and the experiment.
+In section \ref{trainingsec} of the main text, we optimize the model in ideal conditions before proceeding with noisy simulations and the experiment.
 This optimization is done through hyperparameter search, by testing and choosing the models that showed the best potential and performance.
 Batch size is one of the fixed hyperparameters over our search.
 All generators are supplied $4$ noise samples and therefore produce a batch of $4$ results over which averaging is done for loss evaluation.
 This batch size was found to be optimal in terms of computation time and implications on the stability of the training.
 Another training hyperparameter which is fixed across all models is the learning rate, for both the generator and the discriminator.
 For the discriminator, we chose a constant learning rate of $0.002$.
 For the generator, the adaptive learning rate of SPSA is employed, with the initial rate dependent on the initial gradient values.
 However, the number of optimization steps per each discriminator step is fixed to be $7$.
 A total of $10500$ SPSA iterations are used, with $7$ steps corresponding to a single step of gradient ascent of the discriminator.
 This means that the total optimization routine has $10500/7 = 1500$ steps.

+Much like the baseline classical generator discussed in the main body in the assessment of the models, the discriminator is a simple fully connected network, but it has more layers and parameters.
+With 3 linear layers interleaved with ReLU activation functions and around 5000 parameters initialized randomly, it motivates the faster learning of the generator, by being more accurate in the classification of fake and real images.
+Since this is a classical model the optimisation is performed using stochastic gradient descent.

-Four hyperparameters were picked to be variable: the number of sub-generators, their circuit structure as shown in Figure \ref{fig:qgan-circuits}, their input state, and the PNR capabilities of the detectors.
-We do a grid search on these configurations, and we present the most interesting results in Figures \ref{fig:bestconf-A} - \ref{fig:bestconf-D} from the main text.
-The full list of the results is presented in the companion Github repository \citep{photonicqgan} for curious readers.
+Four hyperparameters were picked to be variable: the number of sub-generators, their circuit structure as shown in Figure \ref{fig:qgan-circuits} of the main text, their input state, and the PNR capabilities of the detectors.
+We do a grid search on these configurations, and we present the most interesting results in Figure \ref{fig:bestconf} from the main text.
+The full list of the results is presented in the companion Github repository (\url{https://github.com/Quandela/photonic-qgan}) for curious readers.

 From our results, we observe that deeper circuits do not necessarily mean improved results.
 While there is certainly an improvement when increasing the number of layers from 3 to 5, this trend does not uphold for deeper circuits.
 As a matter of fact, the deepest circuit from the Figure \ref{fig:bestconf-B} performs worse than the shallower analogs.
 This might be attributed to the difficulties associated with the training of more complex quantum circuits.